CephalofairGames/frosthaven-faq/index.md

 **Item 093** - <span class="hidden">You use this potion after a Null modifier is drawn.
 You do not need to announce it beforehand.
 This potion <i>can</i> be used if the modifier is flipped for a Summon's attack.</span>

-**Item 098, Question 1** - <span class="hidden">**If I have the Level 2 Alchemist, can I distill the Unhealthy Mixture?
-What happens?  **For the Unhealthy Mixture, you can distill it into any herb of a type whose window for this potion has been revealed.
+**Item 098** - <span class="hidden"><p><b>If I have the Level 2 Alchemist, can I distill the Unhealthy Mixture?
+What happens?</b> For the Unhealthy Mixture, you can distill it into any herb of a type whose window for this potion has been revealed.
 If you’ve only combined two Rockroots and two Snowthistles, you can only distill it into one of those two ingredients.
-While the game does not ‘remember’ which specific ingredients your original potion was made from, the alchemy board does.</span>
+While the game does not ‘remember’ which specific ingredients your original potion was made from, the alchemy board does.</p>

-**Item 098, Question 2** - <span class="hidden">**This item has no cost in the card.
-Can I just take it whenever I want for free?** No. Potion costs are set by the alchemy board, not the item card.</span>
+<p><b>This item has no cost in the card.
+Can I just take it whenever I want for free?</b> No. Potion costs are set by the alchemy board, not the item card.</p>

-**Item 098, Question 3** - <span class="hidden">**I don't get it, this item is terrible.** This can be used for crafting and a few other uses.
-It can also be distilled to 'transform' herbs as described above.</span>
+<p><b>I don't get it, this item is terrible.</b> This can be used for crafting and a few other uses.
+It can also be distilled to 'transform' herbs as described above.</p></span>

 **Item 109** - <span class="hidden">**Can I use the same potion twice in one turn with this?**  Sometimes.
 If a potion does not have a round bonus icon (like a healing potion), you can refresh it and use it again during your turn.
 If a potion has a round bonus (like Item 088), it cannot be; round bonuses can't be dismissed, and even if you could, dismissing it would end the first potion's effect.</span>